amferraboli/data-viz-creations/README.md

 # My Data Viz Creations
 This is a collection of my creations and experiments in data visualization organized by type of plot.
 Code is (mostly) in Python.

-Data viz is a skill, from picking the appropriate chart, to choosing expressive and harmonic aesthetic elements, and transmitting information effectively - I try to contribute with some inspirations, and making the code open.
+Data viz is a skill, from picking the appropriate chart, to choosing expressive and harmonic aesthetic elements, and transmitting information effectively.
+In this repo I share insights and inspirations, and also open access to my code.

+If you see any room for improvement, please don't hesitate to open an issue.

-### Distribution
+### Distribution plots
 1. Histogram of ages with boxplot and central tendency measures: [code] ()
 <p align="center">
   <img src="charts/age_hist.png" width="600">